MichaelGombos/YoutubeClone/README.md

 https://michaelgombos.github.io/YoutubeClone/

 ## What I learned
-I built this to nail down the use of article, section, and div.
-To really nail down the use of semantic html.
+I built this to practice the use of article, section, and div.
+To really nail down semantic html.

 ## Find more projects like this at https://www.theodinproject.com/